Tallahassee, Florida: State capital

-During the 19th century, the institutions that would develop into what is now Florida State University were established in Tallahassee; it became a university town.
+During the 19th century, the institutions that later developed into Florida State University were established in Tallahassee; it became a university town.
 These included the Tallahassee Female Academy (founded 1843) and the Florida Institute (founded 1854).
-In 1851, the Florida legislature decreed two seminaries to be built on either side of the Suwannee River, East Florida Seminary and West Florida Seminary.
-In 1855 West Florida Seminary was transferred to the Florida Institute building (which had been established as an inducement for the state to place the seminary in Tallahassee).
+In 1851, the Florida legislature decreed two seminaries be built on either side of the Suwannee River, East Florida Seminary and West Florida Seminary.
+In 1855, West Florida Seminary was transferred to the Florida Institute building (which had been established as an inducement for the state to place the seminary in Tallahassee).
 In 1858, the seminary absorbed the Tallahassee Female Academy and became coeducational.
 Its main building was near the northwest corner of South Copeland and West Jefferson streets, approximately where FSU's Westcott Building is today.

 In 1887, the Normal College for Colored Students, the ancestor of today's FAMU, opened its doors.
 The legislature decided Tallahassee was the best location in Florida for a college serving African-American students; the state had segregated schools.
-Four years later its name was changed to State Normal and Industrial College for Colored Students, to teach teachers for elementary school children and students in industrial skills.
+Four years later, its name was changed to State Normal and Industrial College for Colored Students, to teach teachers for elementary school children and students in industrial skills.

-After the Civil War much of Florida's industry moved to the south and east, a trend that continues today.
-The end of slavery and the rise of free labor reduced the profitability of the cotton and tobacco trade, at a time when world markets were also changing.
+After the Civil War, much of Florida's industry moved south and east, a trend that continues today.
+The end of slavery and the rise of free labor reduced the profitability of the cotton and tobacco trades, at a time when world markets were also changing.
 The state's major industries shifted to citrus, lumber, naval stores, cattle ranching, and tourism.
 The latter was increasingly important by the late 19th century.
 In the post-Civil War period, many former plantations in the Tallahassee area were purchased by wealthy northerners for use as winter hunting preserves.
 This included the hunting preserve of Henry L. Beadel, who bequeathed his land for the study of the effects of fire on wildlife habitat.
 Today the preserve is known as the Tall Timbers Research Station and Land Conservancy, nationally recognized for its research into fire ecology and the use of prescribed burning.